-Perhaps the clearest bias of feeling with a particular person’s distress is that it leaves the person insensitive to the number of people to extend help to.
-Many studies document that people offer more aid to specific, identifiable victims than anonymous, statistical victims (called the identified victim effect; see e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
-However, empathy toward one person may still benefit other people sharing the identified victim’s situation, even if the request is not specifically focused on them.
-In Bloom’s (2016) analogy of shining a light on particular individuals, the question is whether empathy is highly focused (like a laser beam pointed at one person), or if it bleeds into the peripheral and partially highlighting other people as well (like a regular flashlight pointed at a group of people, with someone “identified” in the focal point).
-This “spill-over effect” is not well-examined in identified victim studies, at least not in the papers included in a recent meta-analysis on this phenomenon (see Lee & Feeley, 2016).
+Perhaps the clearest bias: connecting with a particular person’s distress leaves one insensitive to the number of people that can be helped by a particular action.
+There is strong evidence that people offer more aid to specific, identifiable victims than anonymous, statistical victims (called the identified victim effect; see e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
+However, empathy toward one person may still benefit other people sharing the identified victim’s situation.
+In Bloom’s (2016) analogy the question is whether empathy is highly focused (a laser beam pointed at one person), or if it is a more diffuse flashlight, focused on one person but partially highlighting others as well.

+There is a lack of evidence on this “spill-over effect”; aka the generalized benefit of the i identified victim effect (see Lee & Feeley’s 2016 meta-analysis).
 For instance, Small et al. (2007) described how “any money that you donate will go to Rokia [the identified victim]” (p.
 152), while Kogut and Ritov (2005) asked whether participants “were willing to contribute money to save the victim(s) lives” (p.
 160).
-Thus, it remains unknown from the seminal studies if the identified victim effect also benefits other people.
+Two studies focused on donations not earmarked for the identified victim have generated mixed results (see Erlandsson, Björklund, and Bäckström, 2015; Lesner & Rasmussen, 2014).
+Those studies also involved hypothetical giving or relied on previous donors as participants, which complicates the generalizability of the findings (see next headings).

-In one study by Erlandsson, Björklund, and Bäckström (2015), participants were asked if they would be hypothetically willing to help others from the same village as the identified victim, and they observed increased giving in this condition.
-It is less clear if that prosocial tendency spreads further to distant others, and if it holds up for actual donations.
-In a large-scale field experiment, Lesner and Rasmussen (2014) sent mail request to previous donors of a charity, and they found that images of particular victims had no effect on donations.
-Contacting previous donors might operate quite differently from soliciting new donors, however (see also next section), and this highlights a need for more research on the generalized benefits of the identified victim effect.
-The notion that empathy is innumerate also matters for a discussion about more rationally guided helping behaviors.
-Innumerate empathy suggests that it should not only be insensitive to the numbers of victims, but insensitive to any numerical information about amounts of help – such as the proportion of a charity’s revenue that goes to its programs (henceforth efficiency), and what the programs accomplish (henceforth effectiveness).
+The notion that empathy is innumerate also informs the discussion about rational and effective helping behaviors.
+If empathy is innumerate it should not only be insensitive to the numbers of victims, but to any numerical information – such as the proportion of a charity’s revenue that goes to its programs (henceforth efficiency), and the ultimate outcomes these programs yield (henceforth effectiveness).

 Charity Efficiency and Effectiveness